Monal5031/Tech-fest-portal/Functions ReadMe.txt

 9. void creatEvent(): Will create a new event.

-10.void inputInfo(char name[]): function to input any kind of information.
+10. newUser(): Function to register any new user to the system.